 Our affiliate heads put out the call for donations locally.
 They collect and ship products.
 Additionally, we set up an Amazon wishlist which includes the most requested items.
 Our goal is to make sure we deliver exactly what is requested and needed.

-Unfortunately we are experienced with mobilizing quickly and helping during a time of need.
+Unfortunately, natural disasters happen and wreak havoc for thousands of people in their paths.
+ISTG is experienced with mobilizing quickly and helping during a time of need.
 We have delivered hundreds of thousands of products, almost immediately, to people affected by

 - Wildfires in California in 2018